-In the New 52, the gods haven't had much chance to stretch their legs yet, but Hera is as much of a bitch as ever, actively attempting to kill Zola because she slept with Zeus, as well as having killed numerous other women that did the same, not to mention pulling an And I Must Scream on several of the children that resulted from Zeus' dalliances.
-She turned Hyppolita into a wood statue when she found out that Zeus was Wonder Woman's father and turned all of the Amazons into snakes for trying to protect her.
+In the New 52, Hera is as much of a bitch as ever, actively attempting to kill Zola because she slept with Zeus, as well as having killed numerous other women that did the same, not to mention pulling an And I Must Scream on several of the children that resulted from Zeus' dalliances.
+She turned Hyppolita into a clay statue when she found out that Zeus was Wonder Woman's father and turned all of the Amazons into snakes for trying to protect her.

 In Lucifer, God is an aloof and dickish meddler.
 As is Lucifer, who wants nothing more than to be his own creation.